0xsequence/sequence.js/packages/0xsequence/README.md

 ### From Browser

 1. `yarn test:server` -- in one terminal, to start the webpack server compiling typescript
-2. `yarn start:hard` -- in another terminal, to start hardhat local ethereum test node
+2. `yarn start:hardhat` -- in another terminal, to start hardhat local ethereum test node
 3. open browser to `http://localhost:9999/{browser-test-dir}/{test-filename}.test.html` for example, http://localhost:9999/wallet-provider/dapp.test.html